 Catherine Phil MacCarthy

 Catherine Phil MacCarthy is a native of Crecora, Co Limerick and has lived in Sandymount, Dublin, since 1987.
-She has published five collections of poetry and a novel, and her sixth as well as her Selected Poems, are due for publication.
-She was a recipient of the month-long International Writer Exchange program, travelled to Australia to Varuna, the National Writers House (NSW) in the autumn of 2022, and participated in the Blue Mountains Writers Festival.
-This September, she took part in readings in Washington DC, Villanova, and Princeton, supported by Culture Ireland.
-(Link to Events page)
+She has published six collections of poetry and a novel, most recently Emblemas (USP, Brazil, 2024), a selection in Portuguese and English from six collections.
+She was awarded a residency at Varuna, the National Writers House (NSW) Australia, in 2022 and read at the Blue Mountains Writers Festival.
+Last September, she took part in readings in Washington DC, Villanova, and Princeton, supported by Culture Ireland.
+She participated in the XIX Symposium of Irish Studies in South America 2024, hosted by the University of São Paulo, Brazil (Link to Emblemas page).

 Publications